SafeExamBrowser/seb-testing/ios/README.md

 **PLEASE NOTE: SEB 2.1.13 for iOS uses a different policy to decide if it can be reconfigured when a seb(s) URL or a .seb config file is opened:** When running in secure mode (a quit password is set in the currently active settings, which invokes AAC/the selected Single App Mode), SEB 2.1.13 cannot be reconfigured, even if it's using persisted client settings.
 Earlier versions could always be reconfigured when using client settings.
 If you want to allow reconfiguring SEB by opening a seb(s) URL while running in secure mode, then you need to use the  "Allow Reconfiguring" and "Reconfiguring Config URL" options in Settings/Exam Session.
 This new policy for reconfiguring will also be introduced to upcoming desktop versions of SEB.

-New in build 11887: SEB 2.1.13 Release Candidate
+New in build 11888: SEB 2.1.13 Release Candidate
+- As the Reload button should only be displayed in one location: Fixed that configuration changes for visibility of Reload button in dock didn't remove it in the browser toolbar.

+New in build 11887
 - Improved implementation of the Browser Exam Key: The Browser Exam Key (BEK) depends on SEB's code signature and the current SEB config.
 Copy the value to the according field in the quiz settings of a compatible exam system.
 SEB on each platform generates another BEK, even if the same SEB config is used.
 Different versions of SEB for iOS generate the same BEK, as long as the same SEB config file is used.
 This is crucial, as otherwise an update of SEB through the App Store, which can happen at any time, would prevent access to exams protected with the BEK. **IMPORTANT: Consider the fact that an update of SEB for iOS on unmanaged iOS devices/BYOD can happen at any time!
 In case you're checking for specific SEB versions in your exam system integration: For the iOS version only check for an allowed minimum version!**

 - Moved display and sharing of current Browser Exam Key and Config Key to separate page in Settings / Exam Session / Share Keys.
 There you can also see if permanent setting options in the currently opened SEB config are unaltered or have been changed.
 In the latter case, the message "Config was modified, keys won't match original state!" is displayed.